First direct carbon abundance measured at $z>10$ in the lensed galaxy MACS0647$-$JD: Data and Measurement

 \subsection{NIRSpec spectroscopy normalized to MIRI MRS}

-In the MIRI MRS, JD1 A+B are both covered by the IFU, and the line flux measurements are integrated over a 0\farcs25 aperture, with a correction for the aperture losses \citep[see \S 3.1.1 in][]{Hsiao2024}.
-However, for the slitlet spectroscopy NIRSpec MSA, the slits did not fully cover JD1 A+B. In order to account for the line ratios between MIRI (\OIIIw) and NIRSpec (\CIIIdw\ and \OIIIwa), we follow a similar approach as in \citet{Hsiao2024} to correct for the flux losses.
+In the MIRI MRS, JD1 A+B are both covered by the IFU, and the line flux measurements are integrated over a 0\farcs25 aperture, with a correction for the aperture losses \citep[see \S 3.1.1 in][]{Hsiao2024b}.
+However, for the slitlet spectroscopy NIRSpec MSA, the slits did not fully cover JD1 A+B. In order to account for the line ratios between MIRI (\OIIIw) and NIRSpec (\CIIIdw\ and \OIIIwa), we follow a similar approach as in \citet{Hsiao2024b} to correct for the flux losses.

-\cite{Hsiao2023b} measured NIRCam photometry of MACS0647$-$JD within apertures of $r = 0.25\arcsec$, including aperture corrections.
+\cite{Hsiao2024a} measured NIRCam photometry of MACS0647$-$JD within apertures of $r = 0.25\arcsec$, including aperture corrections.
 We integrate the NIRSpec stacked spectra over both F200W and F444W filters, which are the filters that cover \CIIIdw\ and \OIIIwa, respectively.
 We measure 189$\,$nJy and 105$\,$nJy for the stacked spectrum in the bandpass of F200W and F444W (with JD1 magnification $\mu = 8$), respectively.
 The different correction factors for \CIIIdw\ and \OIIIwa\ might be due to the blue and red nature of the spectrum for JDA and JDB.
-Then the correction between the fluxes integrated with the NIRSpec prism is multiplied to match the NIRCam aperture photometry to correct for slit losses and apply other factors as needed to correct for magnification.
+Then the correction between the fluxes integrated with the NIRSpec prism is multiplied to match the NIRCam aperture photometry to correct for slit losses and apply other factors as needed to correct for magnification {(i.e., the fluxes quoted in \citet{Abdurrouf2024} were measured from the stacked spectrum with a total magnification of $\mu=26.6$ and we scale them to the JD1 magnification of $\mu=8$, as shown in Table \ref{tab:tab})}. {This process is visualized in the inset of Figure \ref{fig:spec}.}

 We also estimate line ratios of \CIIIdw\ $/$ \OIIIw\ $=0.11\pm0.01$ and \OIIIw\ $/ \lambda4363 = 40\pm5$.
 The measurements and the properties used are organized in Table \ref{tab:tab}.